aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/docs/setup-mac-instance.md

 * username: ec2-user
 * password: the password you entered on step 2

-If you want to change the screen resolution, please refer to this document: [Modify macOS screen resolution on Mac instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html#mac-screen-resolution)
+If you want to change the screen resolution, please refer to this document: [Modify macOS screen resolution on Mac instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-mac-instance.html#mac-screen-resolution)

 ### 5. Install Xcode
 You need Xcode installed for building iOS apps.
 Follow this instruction ([Install Xcode and accept license](https://catalog.us-east-1.prod.workshops.aws/workshops/43e96ac6-6d4f-4d99-af97-3ac2a5987391/en-US/020-build-farms/060-labs-unity-mac/015-environment-and-ec2-mac/040-ec2-mac-setup/040-install-xcode-and-accept-license)
 ) and complete the installation:

 1. Install Xcode (You have to login to your Apple account)
-2. Launch Xcode and approve the license
+2. Launch Xcode and accept the license

 ### 6. (Optional) Create an AMI
-You do not have to repeat all the steps above every time you provisioned new mac instances.
+You do not have to repeat all the steps above every time you provision a new mac instance.
 Instead, you can create an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) from your existing instance and reuse it when launching another instance.

 To create an AMI, please follow this document: [Create an AMI from an Amazon EC2 Instance](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/tkv-create-ami-from-instance.html).
 When you create an AMI, you can toggle `No reboot` checkbox, but it is recommended to keep it unchecked because `No reboot` sometimes results in unstable behavior.
 It usually takes about an hour to create an AMI from a mac instance.